-Common stock offered shares of common option to purchase up to over-allotments. on stock.
-We also have granted the underwriters an additional shares of common stock to cover Common stock to be outstanding after the offering(1) shares (allotment option in full). shares if the underwriters exercise their over- NYSE symbol for our common stock Our common stock is trad ed on the New York Stock Exchange under the symbol Use of proceeds purchase additional shares discounts and commission by the terms of the partner contribute or otherwise tra to Macerich Partnership in have economic interests st Macerich Partnership inter oximately \$ million in net proceeds from this if the underwriters exercise in full their option to of common stock), after deducting the underwriters's and our estimated offering expenses.
-We are required ship agreement with Macerich Partnership to invest, insfer the net proceeds of any sale of the common stock exchange for securities of Macerich Partnership that obstantially similar to those of the common stock and to use the net proceeds from this offering to ear and to repay indebtedness.
+Common stock offered 9,523,810 shares of common stock.
+We also have granted the underwriters an option to purchase up to 1,428,571 additional shares of common stock to cover over-allotments.
+Common stock to be outstanding after the offering(1) NYSE symbol for our common stock 69,989,039 shares (71,417,610 shares if the underwriters exercise their overallotment option in full).
+Our common stock is traded on the New York Stock Exchange under the symbol , , , , , , , , , , , , , , , , , , , "MAC."
+Use of proceeds We expect to receive approximately \$649 million in net proceeds from this offering (\$746.5 million if the underwriters exercise in full their option to purchase additional shares of common stock), after deducting the underwriters' discounts and commissions and our estimated offering expenses.
+We are required by the terms of the partnership agreement with Macerich Partnership to invest, contribute or otherwise transfer the net proceeds of any sale of the common stock to Macerich Partnership in exchange for securities of Macerich Partnership that have economic interests substantially similar to those of the common stock.
+Macerich Partnership intends to use the net proceeds from this offering to pay a portion of the purchase price for Valley River Center and to repay a portion of the indebtedness incurred for the acquisition of Wilmorite.
 See "Use of Proceeds."